quantopian/qgrid/README.rst

 within a Jupyter notebook.
 This allows you to explore your DataFrames with intuitive scrolling, sorting, and filtering controls, **as well as edit your DataFrames by double clicking a cell (new in v0.3.0)**.

-We originally developed qgrid it for use in `Quantopian's hosted research environment
+We originally developed qgrid for use in `Quantopian's hosted research environment
 <https://www.quantopian.com/research?utm_source=github&utm_medium=web&utm_campaign=qgrid-repo>`_, but no longer have
 a specific project in mind for using qgrid in the research environment.
 For that reason we haven't been investing much time in developing new features, and almost all of the forward development has come from the community.
 We've